Phoenix-ComputerCraft/CCKit2/README.md

 For Hydra support, run `sudo apt install hydra cckit2-wm-hydra`.
 For basic framebuffer support, run `sudo apt install cckit2-wm-fb`.

 #### CraftOS
 To install system-wide, run `pastebin run 2GuhGwmB`.
 This will place CCKit2's files in `/CCKit2`.
-Note that applications in a folder will need to have `CCKit2` copied inside to work properly.
+Note that applications in a folder will need to have `CCKit2` copied inside to work properly, or have a line adjusting `package.path` to look in the root.

 Alternatively, download and extract the latest build of CCKit2 for CraftOS from the Releases page.
 This will include the CraftOS window manager with it, so it won't need any extra fiddling to work.
 Then copy the `CCKit2` folder into the root of the computer.